Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - [Original Gameboy Camera shell 1:1](https://github.com/hatchman/Game-Boy-Camera-Shell) remodeling from scratch by hatchman.
 - [Game Boy Macro Camera](https://github.com/gameboycamera/game-boy-macro-camera) by gameboycamera, make your own Game Boy Camera cart resized to a typical cart.
 - The [Gopro mount mod](https://sebastientourneux.fr/gameboy-camera-gopro-mount/) by Sébastien Tourneux.
+- [Game Boy Camera light blocker](https://www.printables.com/model/723614-game-boy-camera-light-blocker) by gameboycamera, a light blocker designed to prevent light leaks in your Game Boy Camera.
+- [Game Boy Camera Focus Eye](https://www.printables.com/model/876735-game-boy-camera-focus-eye) by gameboycamera.
+The Focus Eye is a completely internal focus adjustment for the Game Boy Camera.
+- [Game Boy Camera lens focus wrench](https://www.printables.com/model/487988-game-boy-camera-lens-focus-wrench) by gameboycamera.
+Simply insert the lens with sensor into the lens grip and use the focus wrench to adjust the focus.
+- [iPhone XR lens to Game Boy Camera adapter](https://www.printables.com/model/574385-iphone-xr-lens-to-game-boy-camera-adapter) by gameboycamera.
+An adapter to convert an iPhone XR lens to the Game Boy Camera lens holder.
+- [Game Boy Mini Camera](https://www.printables.com/model/488126-game-boy-mini-camera) by gameboycamera, model for the Game Boy Mini Camera shell.
+- [Game Boy Camera Telescope Eyepiece Mount](https://www.printables.com/model/393325-game-boy-camera-telescope-eyepiece-mount) by Silver Sasquatch.
+A 1.25" eyepiece that you can use to connect a CS modded Game Boy Camera.

 # Game Boy Printer